GluuFederation/docs-ce-prod/docs/source/operation/security.md

 ```

 !!!
 Note
     oxTrust is responsible for publishing SCIM APIs.
-If SCIM is in use, the IP address of the SCIM client should be included to the rule above as well
+If SCIM is in use, the IP address of the SCIM client should be included to the rule above as well.

 ### Configure 2FA